What Is WordPress SEO?

 He then relentlessly emailed this resource to every major marketing blog out there.

 He secured plenty of additional coverage, and built up even more links.
-Good work, Richard.
+Good work, PAul.

-As you can see, Richard Marriott is a genuine London SEO Expert and one of the best success stories in SEO.
+As you can see, Paul is a genuine London SEO Expert and one of the best success stories in SEO.

 His clever combination of keywords, backlinks, and fantastic content is the backbone of SEO.